classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/fundraiser-event.md

 <a name="Book-Donation-Ticket"></a>

-## Book Donation Ticket
+## How Attendees Book Donation Tickets

-Users can either book donation ticket for free, or they can purchase it on any custom amount they wanna donation and book the ticket.
+Attendees can book a donation ticket for free or choose any custom amount they wish to donate and book the ticket instantly.
+This flexibility encourages more contributions and supports your fundraising goals.

 ---

 ![4-book-donation-ticket](/images/v2/EventmieProFullyLoadedV2.0/4-book-donation-ticket.webp "4-book-donation-ticket")

 ---

 <iframe width="75%" height="500" src="https://www.youtube.com/embed/Jx9flIObidA?si=-bo5tKwuIHqDcyOj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>